chromium/chromium/docs/enterprise/policy_pref_mapping_test.md

 recommended compared to set as mandatory.
 In most cases, you will just need to use the `PolicyTestCase`'s `can_be_recommended` though.

+### SimplePolicyPrefMappingTest

+For most policies, which have a simple direct mapping from policy value to pref value, you can use `SimplePolicyPrefMappingTest` instead of defining multiple `PolicyPrefMappingTest`s.
+A `SimplePolicyPrefMappingTest` would then generate one `PolicyPrefMappingTest` for the pref's default value and one `PolicyPrefMappingTest` for each value in `values_to_test`.

 ### Full schema
 ```
 [